psychogun/psychogun.github.io/docs/freenas/Airdcpp-in-a-FreeNAS-iocage-jail.md

 root@Airdcpp:/usr/local/airdcpp-webclient # chown -R zanko:zanko /home/zanko/.airdc++/
 ```
 Check if you are able to run AirDC++ as our newly created user: (more about the command line options can be found here: [https://airdcpp-web.github.io/docs/usage/command-line-options.html](https://airdcpp-web.github.io/docs/usage/command-line-options.html)
+Basically, what you now want to do is open `screen` and run the command below and then detach (ctrl + a, d) from the `screen` session.
 ```
+root@Airdcpp:/usr/local/airdcpp-webclient # screen
 root@Airdcpp:/usr/local/airdcpp-webclient # su -m zanko -c '/usr/local/airdcpp-webclient/airdcppd/airdcppd -c=/home/zanko/.airdc++/'
 ```
 Use the command 'top' to see if airdcpp is running as our user zanko: